donkirkby/live-py-plugin/README.md

    was able to do that in two different ways.
     1. Copy it to the system-wide Eclipse installation.

-             sudo cp live-py_1.0.0.201206132143.jar /usr/lib/eclipse/dropins/
+             sudo cp live-py_2.0.0.201209171018.jar /usr/lib/eclipse/dropins/
     2. Copy it to your `.eclipse` folder in your home directory.
 This doesn't require sudo permission.

              mkdir ~/.eclipse/org.eclipse.platform_3.7.0_155965261/dropins
-             cp live-py_1.0.0.201206132219.jar \
+             cp live-py_2.0.0.201209171018.jar \
              ~/.eclipse/org.eclipse.platform_3.7.0_155965261/dropins
 4. Restart Eclipse.
-5. Open any Python file, and add a comment like this:
+5. Open any Python file, and from the Pydev menu, choose Live Coding.

-        # echo on
+   You should see an extra panel on the right that shows the results of running your code.
-   You should see an extra column next to the line numbers that shows the results of any code that runs.
-It may be less distracting to turn off the line numbers.
+6. To try the turtle graphics features, open the Window menu, and choose Show View: Other....
+Then under PyDev, click Live Coding Canvas and click OK. x
 Uninstalling
 ------------